rizinorg/book/src/plugins/ioplugins.md

 # IO plugins

-All access to files, network, debugger and all input/output in general is wrapped by an IO abstraction layer that allows rizin to treat all data as if it were just a file.
+All access to files, network, debugger and all input/output in general is wrapped by an IO abstraction layer that allows Rizin to treat all data as if it were just a file.

 IO plugins are the ones used to wrap the open, read, write and 'system' on virtual file systems.
-You can make rizin understand anything as a plain file.
+You can make Rizin understand anything as a plain file.
 E.g. a socket connection, a remote rizin session, a file, a process, a device, a gdb session.

 So, when rizin reads a block of bytes, it is the task of an IO plugin to get these bytes from any place and put them into internal buffer.
 An IO plugin is chosen by a file's URI to be opened.
 Some examples:

 * Debugging URIs
 ```
 $ rizin dbg:///bin/ls<br />
 $ rizin pid://1927
 ```

 * Remote sessions
 ```
 $ rizin rap://:1234<br />
 $ rizin rap://<host>:1234//bin/ls
 ```

 * Virtual buffers
 ```
 $ rizin malloc://512<br />